 Spain is famous for its cultural heritage, countryside, and relaxed lifestyle and friendly population.
 If you love partying, Spain is the country for you!
 Every day is a free Spanish lesson!

 Once upon a time, Spain was really fond of expanding its borders.
-Over the centuries, the Spanish traveled the world and found themselves establishing colonies in the Americas, Africa, and the Caribbean.
+Over the centuries, the Spanish travelled the world and found themselves establishing colonies in the Americas, Africa, and the Caribbean.

-Put simply, there are so many beautiful Spanish-speaking countries.
+Put simply, there are so many beautiful places that speak Spanish.
 In addition to their breathtaking scenery, many of them seem to be tiny versions of paradise for anyone wanting to get away.

-You don’t get this kind of experience with your online Spanish classes and nor will you ever really learn to speak conversational Spanish just by studying Spanish vocabulary and a particular type of conjugation.
+You don’t get this kind of experience with your online Spanish classes and nor will you ever really learn to speak conversational Spanish just by studying Spanish vocabulary and verb conjugation.

-The time might be right to visit Machu Picchu in Peru, Lake Titicaca in Bolivia, the ice giants and Atacama desert in Chile, and the Amazon rain forest in Argentina.
-Let’s not forget famous cities like Buenos Aires or Lima, either.
-Both Central and South America are bewitching places that are home to cuisine that you just have to try!
+The time might be right to visit Machu Picchu in Peru, Lake Titicaca in Bolivia, the glaciers in the South and the Atacama desert in the North of Chile, and the Amazon rain forest in Ecuador or Colombia.
+Let’s not forget famous cities like Buenos Aires and Lima, either.
+Both Central and South America are enchanting places that are home to different and distinct cuisines that you just have to try!

 Of course, there are plenty of Spanish-speaking communities outside of these countries, too.
-Right here in the US as well as in places like France and Australia.
+In some of the biggest cities around the world you will find Spanish speaking communities.
 No matter where your travels take you, you’ll probably find a native speaker that you can learn Spanish with.

-For an English speaker, the Spanish language is one of the easier ones to learn.
-Let me explain… Did you know that over half of the English vocabulary is from Latin or French?
+Let us explain… Did you know that over half of the English vocabulary is from Latin or French?
 This means that half of our words share the same roots as most Spanish words.
-This means that when you learn to speak Spanish, you’ll come across a lot of words that are more recognizable than you’d first think.
+This means that when you learn to speak Spanish, you’ll come across a lot of words that are more recognisable than you’d first think.

 Learn Spanish quickly in Spain.
 (Source: pixabay.com)